Glowing0rb/discord-bot-ilaris/README.md

 This is a Discord dice bot for the fan-made Ilaris rule variant of the pen and paper rpg "The Dark Eye" (See https://ilarisblog.wordpress.com/)

+I also contains some special rolls for other RPGs such as "Shadowrun 5" and "The Dark Eye 4.1"
 ![Example](images/example.png)

 ## Prerequisites: